1 December 2016

-According to the “Monitoring of Integration in the Estonian Society in 2011” requested by the Ministry of Culture and carried out by PRAXIS Center for Policy Studies, University of Tartu and polling company EMOR, 64% of residents with undetermined citizenship in Estonia wish to become Estonian citizens.
+According to the “Monitoring of Integration in the Estonian Society in 2015” requested by the Ministry of Culture and carried out by the Institute of Baltic Studies, Tallinn University and PRAXIS Centre for Policy Studies, 57% of residents with undetermined citizenship in Estonia wish to become Estonian citizens.

 Estonia is one of the few countries in the world where all legal residents, regardless of their citizenship, have the right to vote in local government elections.

 According to the Local Government Council Election Act of May 1996, citizens of other states and residents who have not yet chosen their citizenship have the right to vote in local administration elections.
 They must be over 18 years of age and have been permanent residents for at least five years in the territory of the respective local government as of 1 January of the local government election year.

 * Ethnic Estonians – mostly those individuals whose ancestors migrated from Estonia prior to 1918 before the Republic of Estonia was founded and Estonian citizenry was formed.
 Those people should apply for Estonian citizenship through naturalisation.